 Complaint #3 – The hospitality

-Honestly I felt like the staff wasn’t all that friendly.
+Honestly, I felt like the staff wasn’t overly friendly.
 This is something I never truly enjoy critiquing because I have worked in customer service, and I know I was never perfect.

 Maybe they were having an off day.
-But that being said, I just didn’t feel that overly-friendly, Southern hospitality that you get when you go to say, I don’t know, Dollywood.
+But that being said, I just didn’t feel that overly-friendly, Southern hospitality that you usually get at a place like Dollywood.

 It’s not quite the same vibe at Wilderness at the Smokies.

-- Know your own expectations: I would rate this as fantastic for families, and still fun for young (and young-at-heart) adults.
+Also, check your expectations.
+I would rate this as fantastic for families, and still fun for young (and young-at-heart) adults.
 While it’s good for all ages, it’s definitely more geared for families.